isc-projects/isc-dnssec-guide/doc/signing.rst

 validate, the parent zone's DS RRset for the child zone is changed to correspond to the CDS (or CDNSKEY) records.
-(For more information on how the signaling works and the issues surrounding it, the details can be found in :rfc:`7344` and :rfc:`8078`.)
+(For more information on how the signaling works and the issues surrounding it, please refer to :rfc:`7344` and :rfc:`8078`.)

 .. _working_with_the_parent_2:

 Working with the Parent Zone (2)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have signed your zone, the only required manual tasks are
+Once the zone is signed, the only required manual tasks are
 to monitor KSK or CSK key rolls and pass the new DS record to the
 parent zone.
 However, if the parent can process CDS or CDNSKEY records,
 you may not even have to do that.